-If the shelf has a great deal of depth, John Cullen Lighting’s new miniature Luccini (above left) is perfect.
+If the shelf has a great deal of depth, our Lucca 30 (above left) is perfect.
 The fitting appears as if a jewel, providing stunning focus of light.

-For a shallow shelf, downlight John Cullen Lighting’s Eyelid undercupboard light (above right), which will give off a soft wash of light.
-The eyelid feature shields the light source so no downstand is required to hide the source or minimise glare.
+For a shallow shelf, downlight using our Eyelid undercupboard light (above right), which will give off a soft wash of light.
+The eyelid feature shields the light source so no downstand is required to hide the source to minimise glare.

-John Cullen Lighting’s footlight is another unique way to use a small fixture at the front of a shelf.
-This fitting directs light back at an object, which is particularly effective with glass finishes as the patterns of the lit object are projected to the back.
+The Footlight is another unique way to use a small fixture at the front of a shelf.
+This fitting directs light back at an object, which is particularly effective with glass finishes as the patterns of the object are projected to the back.